 #8.
 Paddle a Swan on a Lake

 Copenhagen has four man-made lakes in the city centre with walking and cycle paths along the sides of the lakes.
-You can rent a Swan boat for 3 people or a larger paddle boat for half an hour or an hour to enjoy the middle lake.
-Buy the tickets at the café across the road if there’s a big queue at the kiosk at the boat spot.
+You can rent either a Swan boat (suitable for 3 people) or a larger paddle boat for 30-60 minutes to enjoy the middle lake.
+Buy the tickets at the café across the road if there’s a big queue at the boat kiosk.

 Afterwards walk up to the Queen Louise’s Bridge or Dronning Louise’s Bro where you will find benches where people hang out and meet friends, very unusual for a main crossing bridge in a city!

 Louisiana Museum of Modern Art is an amazing spot.
-You will need at least 3 hours here to fully enjoy this fantastic art museum and grounds.
+You will need at least three hours here to fully enjoy this fantastic art museum and grounds.

 Kronborg Slot in Helsingør (Elsinore) is a striking castle by the sea, built originally by Frederik II for his bride Sophie.
 It became the setting for one of Shakespeare’s most famous plays, and is a world Unesco Heritage Site to boot.